GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

    :width: 400 px
    :align: center

-   Result of GMT Tutorial example 19. **Note**: We again specify the pixel-registered version when extracting a subset first.
+   Result of GMT Tutorial example 19.

 This plot is pretty crude since we selected 50 dpi but it is fast to render and allows us to try alternate values for vantage point